raph333/Consensus-residue-contact-calculator/README.md

 bash runall.sh path/to/pdb_files_directory path/to/reference_alignment.fa path/to/pdb_chain_pfam.csv PF00071 1g16

 Note: Two residues are considered to form a contact if any two atoms (excluding hydrogen atoms) are within 5 Angstrom of each other.
 This distance cutuff is defined in the script runall.sh.
 However, you can easily set the cutoff according to your preferences (the relevant line in the script is highlighted by a comment in capital letters).

+## Runtime

+The runtime increases linearly with the number of protein structures in the dataset.
+The runtime of the entire analysis can be expected to be about three minutes for every 50 protein structures in the dataset.
+For large protein structures (more than 200 amino acids per relevant chain), the runtime will be longer.

 ## Can I only use parts of the software?